EhSlashEh/Bubble-Jumping/README.md

 ## Features

-List the key features of the project:
+Key features of the project:
 - First-Person
 - Platformer
 - Go fast